 In the creative and media industries, manners are informal and hierarchical structures are not very pronounced.
-The financial sector or the legal profession is much more conservative in this respect.
+The financial and legal sectors are much more conservative in this respect.

-Formal business attire is expected to be worn to the office by men and women alike.
+Men and women alike are expected to wear formal business attire to the office.
 Although colleagues as well as business contacts are still likely to address each other by their first names, you shouldn´t automatically make this assumption, but wait and observe common practice.

 Let’s now talk about one of the more pleasant aspects of working life in London: the after-work drinks.
 Socializing out of business hours can be an important part of your job in London.